supervisely-ecosystem/ui-widgets-demos/038_menu/README.md

 ### index

-Sets the active menu at the given index.
+Sets the active `Menu` at the given index.

 **type:** `str`